MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-and-deploy-remote-assist.md

 7. To subscribe, select **Buy now**.

    > [!NOTE]
    > If you're not ready to buy yet, you can sign up for a free 30-day trial by selecting **Start free trial**.
 Then if you want to add users to the trial, follow the directions below.
-Or consider [signing up for an effortless 90-day trial instead](try-remote-assist-free.md).
+When you sign up for a 30-day trial, you get a free Teams license for your organization.
+Or consider [signing up for a 90-day trial instead](try-remote-assist-free.md).
+With the 90-day trial, you don't get a Teams license for your organization, but you can sign up for a free Teams account.

 8. Assign licenses to users as described in the next procedure.